Experience majestic Tanzania and beautiful beaches of Zanzibar. Tour wildlife game preserves, national parks and vast wilderness areas.

 The 15-day trip kicks off at Kilimanjaro International Airport, where cold beverages await guests in the private, customized Toyota Land Cruiser bound for the luxurious Arumeru River Lodge in equatorial Arusha.
 After a gourmet meal and a good night’s rest, the group will depart for the first of four national parks they’ll explore throughout safari: Tarangire National Park.

 “It’s a really unique park famous for its elephants, where we’ll see them playing in the river and giving birth to their babies,” says Ben.
 Guests will experience two different accommodations in Tarangire, one luxury tent and one luxury safari lodge, and live up-close-and-personal among the vast herds of buffalo, lions, cheetahs and leopards.
-Tarangire is also known for its cartoon-like Baobab trees, many of which are more than a thousand years old, and whose fruits produce the creamy Amarula drink.
+Tarangire is also known for its cartoon-like Marula trees, many of which are more than a thousand years old, and whose fruits produce the creamy Amarula drink.
 Rise before dawn to catch the natural hunt of nocturnal predators, and enjoy picnic lunches and open-air sunset dinners provided by top-notch chefs.